 Laia Mogas-Soldevila is an Assistant Professor of Graduate Architecture and Director of DumoLab Research at the Stuart Weitzman School of Design, University of Pennsylvania.
 Laia's research focuses on new sustainable material practices bridging science, engineering and the arts.
 Her broader pedagogy supports novel theory and applied methods understanding materials and materialization in architecture.
 She has built scholarship over the past ten years reconsidering matter as a fundamental design driver and partnering with scientists to redesign it towards unprecedented capabilities.
 Laia holds an interdisciplinary doctorate bridging materials science, biomedical engineering, and design from Tufts University School of Engineering, two master's degrees from the Massachusetts Institute of Technology, and is a licensed architect with a minor in Fine Arts by the Polytechnic University of Catalonia School of Architecture.

 Read an interview between Mogas-Soldevila and Design Weekly.

 List of relevant publications:

-Mogas-Soldevila, L. (2023) "Active and Adaptive Biological Material Skins: From Nature to Buildings".
+Mogas-Soldevila, L. (2023) "Low Energy Adaptive Biological Material Skins from Nature to Buildings".
 Chapter in Advanced Materials in Smart Building Skins for Sustainability: Nano to Macroscale, Julian Wang Ed., Springer-Nature (upcoming).